AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/paypal.md

 *  India, and Japan (future PayPal updates may support these accounts)
 *  Israel

 For Brazil, you must have an existing PayPal business account to connect.
 You cannot convert an existing personal PayPal account for Brazil during this process.
-If you need an account, create a business PayPal account through [their website](https://www.paypal.com/us/webapps/mpp/account-selection).
+If you need an account, [create a business PayPal account](https://www.paypal.com/us/webapps/mpp/account-selection).

 ## Configure PayPal Express Checkout